Business Email Inquiries: To Whom It May Concern?

 Yes, I’ve written about this before—and now it is time for a reminder.
 I write about what my email etiquette blog inquiries reflect and what visitors ask about.
 In this case, when it comes to business inquiries, I’m not going to sugar-coat this one.

-Today, I received several emails addressed “To Whom It May Concern.”
-I guess they didn’t bother to check out that pesty About page.
-Cut and paste inquirers.
-Who thinks that is effective?
+Recently, I received several emails addressed “To Whom It May Concern.”
+I guess they didn’t bother to check out my pesky About page.
+Cut-and-paste inquiries.
+(Who thinks that is effective?)

 Just One More Click

 Before clicking the Contact button to copy and paste your message, you would know that “Judith” is the sole person behind my website with just one click.
-And who you will address when you email with a question, solicitation (spam), or inquiry.
+And whom you should address when you email with a question, solicitation (spam), or inquiry.

-Do you want inquiries to convert into something?
-How about a response?
-Then do them right.
+Do you really want inquiries to convert into something?
+How important is it to receive a response?
+Then do it right.
 TWIMC, isn’t it?

 Emailing for commercial gain requires you to try to appear credible and trustworthy.
-I think some folks think TWIMC is fancy schmancy.
+I think some people think TWIMC is fancy-schmancy.
 (Especially when said with a British accent.)

 When it comes to our business email, we need to exude attention to detail.
-So naturally, therefore, making an effort to contact folks by name (with appropriate formality) is a no-brainer.
+Therefore, making an effort to contact people by name (with appropriate formality) is a no-brainer.
 That’s what is called a personal touch.

 Neither does “Hi, Team.”
 No team, just me.